yingw787/tinydevcrm-mvp/PRODUCT_DISCOVERY.md

 I will be the one primarily using the product.

-My goal is to mitigate risk and regret going into the future.
-I want a consistent and stable tool powerful enough to platform other tools, where I have personally audited and sourced all dependencies and confirmed this is a product that I myself trust and dogfood on.
+My goal is to optimize my life going into the future.
+I want a consistent and stable tool powerful enough to platform other tools, where I have personally audited and sourced all dependencies and confirmed this is a product that I myself trust and dogfood on, all this in order to ensure I remain functioning at a high level.

-My frustrations revolve around unnecessary product changes, data loss and data integrity issues, inability to create arbitrary user-defined extensions, and broken code or broken features.
+My frustrations around existing solutions revolve around unnecessary product changes, data loss and data integrity issues, inability to create arbitrary user-defined extensions, and broken code or broken features, which typically are issues of communications, lack of alignment, or external forcing functions like delivering returns.

 ### 9. What value are we providing to users?

 > Why would folks be inclined to use the tool we're creating?
 Understanding how
 > we are providing value to users will help us determine which features to
 > include and how to prioritize them.

+Ideally, I would provide myself with the value of supercharging my personal tooling / infrastructure workflows, and my personal development workflows, over the very long term with minimal additional effort after feature parity.

 ### 10. What risks exist if a poor-intentioned user has access to the product?